-2. Participants can now change section activities more than once.
-Time spent on previous activities will still count towards completion.
+Participants can change section activities more than once.

 Previously, participants could only change activities once per section.
-However, due to the pandemic, we know many participants have already changed activities to something they can do from home, and will want to resume their original activity once social distancing limitations are lifted.
+However, due to the pandemic, we know many participants have already changed activities to something they can do from home, and may want to resume their original activity once restrictions are lifted.

 Participants can find out how to change an activity on eDofE here.
 If changing activities more than once, participants will need to use ‘revert to draft’ and resubmit their programme planner with their new activity.
 Participants will also need to upload an Assessor’s Report for each activity they have done onto their eDofE account.

 Participants can progress to the next level before completing their expedition.

 For those participants who simply won’t have the chance to complete an expedition this year and want to progress to the next Award level, we’ve introduced two temporary rule changes.